An Excerpt from active measures: part ii

 “Haider!”
 Taghavi called back.

 “What a day!
 What a day!”
-They embraced, each kissing the other’s cheek, and then Hatem warmly greeted the other Iranians and Ismail.
-“Beautiful work, boy.
+They embraced, kissed cheeks, and then Hatem warmly greeted the other Iranians and Ismail.
+“Beautiful work, son.
 Beautiful!”
-Hatem squeezed Ismail’s hands so hard, Taghavi thought he might crush them.
+Hatem squeezed Ismail’s hands so hard, Taghavi briefly thought he might crush them.
 “Look at it!” he gestured theatrically at the ridge.
-Smoke rose over the entire summit, distant fires still raging around mockup targets.
+Smoke hung low over the summit, distant fires still raging around targets.

 “A wondrous sight,” Ismail said humbly.

-Hatem took a deep breath and exhaled.
-“That smell…” He shook his head.
-“I would divorce both my wives for a chance to chain some Daesh sister-fuckers inside those bunkers.”
+Hatem took a deep breath.
+“That smell...”
+He shook his head and exhaled.
+“I would divorce both of my wives for a chance to chain some Daesh sister-fuckers inside those bunkers.”

 The Iranians laughed at that.
 But not Taghavi.